Planetary Science Major

 Additional Information

-- A grade of C- (C for summer field camp) is the minimum acceptable performance for each unit of credit for each required course, including those in mathematics, chemistry, and physics.
-Courses with grades of D may fulfill the College's 120 total hours requirement, but they do not meet the departmental requirements.
-A grade of C- is also the minimum acceptable performance for each unit of credit for any course required as a prerequisite to enrolling in advanced or sequential courses.
+- A grade of C– (C for summer field camp) is the minimum acceptable performance for each unit of credit for each required course, including those in mathematics, chemistry, and physics.
+A grade of C– is also the minimum acceptable performance for each unit of credit for any course required as a prerequisite to enrolling in advanced or sequential courses.

-- If a student has two majors, only introductory (100- and 200-level) courses may be counted, when relevant, toward the requirements of both majors.
-All advanced (300- and 400-level) courses must be unique to each major; in other words, no advanced course may "double-count" for the course work needed to fulfill the minimal requirements for either major.
+- If a student has more than one major and/or minor, only introductory (1000- and 2000-level) courses may be counted, when relevant, toward the requirements of both majors.
+All advanced (3000- and 4000-level) courses must be unique to each major; in other words, no advanced course may "double-count" for the course work needed to fulfill the minimal requirements for either major.
 Should both major programs require the same course, a departmentally sanctioned elective must be chosen to replace the course in one of the programs.

 - Credits to be transferred from another institution must have prior approval from the Director of Undergraduate Studies in the relevant Arts & Sciences department.

-- Students may transfer up to 9 credits (or three courses, whichever is greater) of advanced course work (course numbers 300 or above) toward the completion of a major in the Department of Earth, Environmental, and Planetary Sciences.
-Students may transfer up to 3 credits (or one course, whichever is greater) of advanced course work (course numbers 300 or above) toward the completion of a minor in the Department of Earth, Environmental, and Planetary Sciences.
+- Students may transfer up to 9 credits (or three courses, whichever is greater) of advanced coursework (course numbers 3000 or above) toward the completion of a major in the Department of Earth, Environmental, and Planetary Sciences.
+Students may transfer up to 3 credits (or one course, whichever is greater) of advanced coursework (course numbers 3000 or above) toward the completion of a minor in the Department of Earth, Environmental, and Planetary Sciences.
 This policy includes credit earned for courses taken while studying abroad or studying at another U.S. institution.
 Credits earned through the completion of an approved field camp do not count toward this limit.

 - Students may not place out of the chemistry, physics, or math requirements for the EEPS major.
 These courses must be taken at Washington University or at another accredited institution.

-- The student may also (but is not required to) enroll in EEPS 499 or EEPS 490 in the spring semester of their senior year.
-The faculty advisor will determine, with the student, a date by which a complete draft is to be given to the faculty readers for review such that the readers have ample time to review the work prior to issuing their evaluations.
-These drafts will be due no later than the Tuesday after Spring Break.
+- The student may also (but is not required to) enroll in EEPS 4990 Honors Research or EEPS 4900 Independent Study in the spring semester of their senior year.
+The faculty advisor will determine, with the student, a date by which a complete draft is to be given to the faculty readers for review, such that the readers have ample time to review the work prior to issuing their evaluations.
+These drafts will be due no later than the Tuesday following Spring Break.
 A final copy containing revisions required by the committee is due by the first day of finals period.

 Undergraduate Department Awards